top of page

 It's fair to say that one of my greatest strengths is that of documenting the world around me, in great detail.
 I place a great deal of value on narrative and strength of ideas, and can't underestimate enough the quality of that in one's work, rather than of merely being overly literal.
 Art should always tell a story.
 Perhaps this is why I become a little impatient with much commercial design, its generic qualities, and its recycling of motifs and lack of personality; I vastly prefer the vision and touch of the individual.

 Nowadays, I basically draw and paint whatever I like, when I feel like it.
 Art as taught in art-schools is too rushed, which is why the most favoured graduates often form a very neat production line.
-I have decided to draw a line under my experience of teaching; I just simply refuse to do it any more.
-I instead feel that progress in Art tends to come about by doing, and that there is a place for teaching by inspiration, and by example.
+I feel that progress in Art comes about by doing, and that there is a place for teaching by inspiration, and by example.

 Art cannot be rushed.
 If you want to produce something meaningful and of value, go away and hibernate for several years.
 Only then will you learn to find yourself, which I can guarantee won't be your old self; it will be your new self, re-emerged, remodelled, reinvigorated, and reborn!